A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 Biloba – C/ Plaza del Campillo Bajo, 10

-Bilboa is one of the best places to have a vegan dinner as their extensive menu offers a wide range of dishes elaborated using exclusively fresh and local vegetables.
+Bilboa is one of the best places to have a vegan dinner as its extensive menu offers a wide range of dishes elaborated using exclusively fresh and local vegetables.

-Certainly, its innovative and peculiar cuisine will surprise you as much as their fair prices.
+Certainly, its innovative and peculiar cuisine will surprise you as much as its fair prices.
 The tomato and burrata salad is a must of this place and their quinoa salad is delicious!